-Mobile payments as of now is widespread across the Ghana and the whole of Africa.
+Mobile payments as of now are widespread across Ghana and the whole of Africa.
 It could be a mobile wallet installed as apps on the phone making use of Near Field Communication technology.
 It could also be the use of simple USSD codes.
 We will show you a couple of things you should know about mobile payments in Ghana and Africa as a whole.

-7 facts you should know about mobile payments in Africa
+Seven facts you should know about mobile payments in Africa

 In Africa, mobile phones are a major way to access the internet.
-As a result of growing number of mobile users, mobile payments has found its way into the remote parts of Africa.
+As a result of a growing number of mobile users, mobile payments has found its way into the remote parts of Africa.